IKatsuba/runx/README.md

-# Open Source Nx Cloud

-> This project is not an official [Nx Cloud](https://nx.app) service.
-It is an open-source alternative.

-## Attention: WIP
+# RunX

-It is a pre-alpha version of the service.
+> **Attention: WIP!** It is a pre-alpha version of the service.
 Please, do not use it until the official release.

 ## What is it?

-This project is trying to implement all official Nx Cloud service features.
+RunX is an open-source implementation of the Nx Cloud service

 ## Why is this project useful?